-Begin by logging into SU Online, navigate to Students Menu, then Financial Aid Self Service Portal.
+Begin by logging into mySeattleU and then select Financial Aid to be taken to the Financial Aid Self Service Portal.
 From there, you can choose the appropriate option from the checklist to view/accept your letter.

 Using the link below, you can find an example of an undergraduate student offer letter and more information about the online award.